 Species’ traits and drought resistance

 Hydraulic traits, including XP, PLAdry, and πtlp, were linked to drought responses (Tables 1,4,5).
-In the single-variable tests, LMA and WD never significantly associated with Rt (Table 4) and were excluded from the full models.
-In contrast, XP, PLAdry, and πtlp all explained modest amounts of variation (dAIC > 1.0) in at least one drought (Table 4).
-PLAdry was a strong predictor for the 1966 drought and all droughts combined, with consistently negative coefficients (Table 4).
-Similarly, PLAdry was consistently included, with negative coefficient, in full models for the three droughts combined and for the 1966 and 1977 droughts individually (Table 5). πtlp did not come out significant in any single-variable tests; however, coefficients were consistently negative (Table 4) and πtlp was included in the top full model for all droughts combined and for the 1977 and 1999 droughts individually (Table 5).
+In the single-variable tests, LMA and WD were never significantly associated with Rt (Table 4) and were excluded from the full models.
+In contrast, XP, PLAdry, and πtlp all explained modest amounts of variation (dAIC > 1.0) during at least one of the three droughts (Table 4).
+PLAdry was a strong predictor for 1966 and all droughts combined, with consistently negative coefficients (Table 4).
+Similarly, PLAdry was consistently included, with negative coefficient, in full models for the three droughts combined and for the 1966 and 1977 droughts individually (Table 5). πtlp was not significant in any single-variable tests; however, coefficients were consistently negative (Table 4) and πtlp was included in the top full model for all droughts combined and for the 1977 and 1999 droughts individually (Table 5).
 Xylem porosity was not significant for all droughts combined and had contrasting effects in the individual droughts: whereas ring-porous species had higher Rt than diffuse- and semi-ring- porous species in the 1966 and 1999 droughts, they had lower Rt in 1977 (Tables 4,5).

 Discussion

 Tree size, microenvironment, and hydraulic traits shaped tree growth responses across three droughts (Table 1).
-The greater susceptibility of larger trees to drought, similar to forests worldwide [@bennett_larger_2015], was driven primarily by their height [@liu_effect_1993; @stovall_tree_2019].
-There was a marginal additional effect of crown exposure, with a tendency for lowest Rt among the most exposed (dominant) and suppressed trees.
+The greater susceptibility of larger trees to drought, similar to forests worldwide [@bennett_larger_2015], was driven primarily by their height rather than crown exposure [@liu_effect_1993; @stovall_tree_2019].
+We found only a marginal additional effect of crown exposure, with a tendency for lowest Rt among the most exposed (dominant) and suppressed trees.
 There was no evidence that soil water availability increased drought resistance; in contrast, trees in wetter topographic positions had lower Rt (consistent with @zuleta_drought-induced_2017; @stovall_tree_2019), and the larger potential rooting volume of large trees provided no advantage in the drier microenvironments.
-The negative effect of height on Rt held when also accounting for species’ traits.
-Drought sensitivity was not consistently linked to species’ LMA, WD, or xylem architecture, but was negatively correlated with the leaf hydraulic traits (PLAdry, πtlp) in the top overall model and the top models for two of the three individual droughts [@scoffoni_leaf_2014;@bartlett_correlations_2016; @medeiros_extensive_2019].
+The negative effect of height on Rt held after accounting for species’ traits.
+Drought sensitivity was not consistently linked to species’ LMA, WD, or xylem type (ring- vs. diffuse porous), but was negatively correlated with the leaf hydraulic traits (PLAdry, πtlp) in the top overall model and the top models for two of the three individual droughts [@scoffoni_leaf_2014;@bartlett_correlations_2016; @medeiros_extensive_2019].
 This is a novel finding in that PLAdry and πtlp have not previously been linked to drought growth responses.
 The direction of responses was mostly consistent across droughts, supporting the conclusion that they were driven by fundamental physiological mechanisms.
 However, the strengths of each predictor varied across droughts (Tables 4-5), indicating that drought characteristics interact with tree size, microenvironment, and traits to shape which individuals are most affected.
 These findings significantly advance our knowledge of the factors that confer vulnerability or resistance on trees during drought.